 An especially good track: "Autumn Leaves"

 Wynton's career is odd, often frustrating, but also crucial in many ways.
-His dogmatic beliefs often cloud the fact that he's actually made some really good music, even if I personally believe that those same dogmatic beliefs have held him back in many respects.
+While his contributions to jazz education are unassailable, his dogmatic beliefs often cloud the fact that he's actually made some really good music, even if I personally believe that those same dogmatic beliefs have held him back in many respects.
 I maintain that my favorite Wynton solo comes from a track called "Fuller Love" off a live Jazz Messengers album, Keystone 3, made when Wynton was 21.
 He sounds totally uninhibited and just lets loose.
 It's great.

 In any case, I think Standard Time, Vol. 1 is maybe the best way to get to know Wynton.
 These arrangements are really slick and the playing is essentially perfect.
 But he's still playing standards!
 I also really like and respect Black Codes (From the Underground) and Hot House Flowers, both early albums of Wynton's as a leader, roughly from the same era as this one.
 For a demonstration of Wynton's sheer ability, which is currently unmatched, listen to Live at the House of Tribes, from 2005.
 A fearless Marsalis just cannot be stopped.